Rosenmontag: Foolery & Belonging

 ‘Genau,’ I respond.
 This is an important word, and can get you out of a lot of trouble, if you’re stuck.

+Eventually, I explain that Till needs to ‘eine Pause nehmen’ and the Karneval procession starts anyway, but coming face-to-face with these children had been a strong learning experience.
 They are both more demanding and more forgiving, and very straight-forward.
 They also seem more patient in a strange way.
 Once you are considered to be belonging to the events around them, then they are also quite forgiving, since they are maybe closer to understanding the sense of being a newcomer.

 In the aftermath, the streets are in a terrible mess, by German standards at least.
 But cleanups are already underway, and all the restaurants and bars are packed to capacity.
 It’s a struggle to find a seat, but eventually, we find something at an out-of-the-way Italian place.
 And Tyll sits down to some well-earned pizza and Merlot.
 And a greater sense of belonging.

-By the way, have you heard about our Everyday German Online Course? no? well, you should definitely check out the free preview.
+By the way, have you heard about our Everyday German Online Course?
+No?
+Well, you should definitely check out the free preview.